 - Track stock movement: Keep precise and real-time track of each stock movement from the incoming to outgoing process (goods going in and out).

-- Warehouse management software report: Comprehensive analytical reports in different forms are available to businesses, allowing them to see how effective warehouse management is.
+- WMS software report: Comprehensive analytical reports in different forms are available to businesses, allowing them to see how effective warehouse management is.